 We do suspect that the PSVR 2 could go wireless, considering Sony prioritized cutting down the size and weight of the cord that connects the headset to the console in its PSVR 1 upgrade, it’s clear the company sees it as disruptive, even annoying.
 Removing it entirely is the logical next step.

-By doing so, Sony will also make it easier to support room tracking for PSVR 2.
-Oculus and HTC have supported 6DoF tracking for experiences for a couple of years now, and it’s one of the primary areas in which PSVR falls short of its competition.
+By doing so, Sony will also make it easier to support room-scale tracking for PSVR 2.
+Oculus and HTC have supported it for a couple of years now, and it’s one of the primary areas in which PSVR falls short of its competition.

-The PlayStation Camera does track your head and controller movements as you play while seated, but can’t keep track if you move around, and our reviewers found that it frequently lost track of the controller even while motionless.
+The PlayStation Camera does track your head and controller movements as you play while seated, but can struggle to keep track accurately if you move around (especially with your back to the camera), and our reviewers found that it frequently lost track of the controller even while motionless.

-Of course, this could mean that the new PSVR 2 bundle will include a couple of room sensors to augment the Camera’s tracking.
+Of course, this could mean that the new PSVR 2 bundle will include a couple of room sensors to augment the Camera’s tracking – or opt for 'inside-out' tracking that uses onboard cameras in the headset to monitor the space around it.

 We also suspect that Sony has plans to double down on Move controllers.
 A patent shows that it wants to compete with the Oculus Touch and Vive controller by adding improved tracking functionality to its Move wands.